History of Sri Lanka: Kandyan period (1594–1815)

-After the invasion of the Portuguese, Konappu Bandara (King Vimaladharmasuriya) intelligently won the battle and became the first king of the kingdom of Kandy.
-He built The Temple of the Sacred Tooth Relic.
-The monarch ended with the death of the last king, Sri Vikrama Rajasinha in 1832.
+After the invasion of the Portuguese, Konappu Bandara (King Vimaladharmasuriya) won the battle and became the first king of the kingdom of Kandy.
+He built the Temple of the Sacred Tooth Relic.
+The monarchy ended with the death of the last king, Sri Vikrama Rajasinha in 1832.

 Colonial Sri Lanka (1815–1948)

 Late 19th-century German map of Ceylon.

 During the Napoleonic Wars, Great Britain, fearing that French control of the Netherlands (and thus the Dutch East Indies, i.e. Indonesia) might deliver the island to the French, occupied its coastal areas with little difficulty in 1796.
 In 1802, the Treaty of Amiens formally ceded the Dutch part of the island to Britain and it became a crown colony.
 In 1803, the British invaded the Kingdom of Kandy in the first Kandyan War, but were repulsed.
 In 1815 Kandy was annexed in the second Kandyan War, finally ending Sri Lankan independence.

 Following the suppression of the Uva Rebellion, the Kandyan peasantry were stripped of their lands by the Crown Lands (Encroachments) Ordinance No. 12 of 1840 (sometimes called the Crown Lands Ordinance or the Waste Lands Ordinance), a modern enclosure movement, and reduced to penury.
 The British found that the uplands of Sri Lanka were very suitable for coffee, tea and rubber cultivation.
 By the mid-19th century, Ceylon tea had become a staple of the British market, bringing great wealth to a small number of European tea planters.
 The planters imported large numbers of Tamil workers as indentured labourers from south India to work the estates, who soon made up 10% of the island's population.

 The British colonial administration favoured the Eurasian Burghers, certain high-caste Sinhalese and the Tamils, who were mainly concentrated to the north of the country.
 Nevertheless, the British also introduced democratic elements to Sri Lanka for the first time in its history and the Burghers were given a degree of self-government as early as 1833.
 It was not until 1909 that constitutional development began, with a partly elected assembly, and not until 1920 that elected members outnumbered official appointees.
 Universal suffrage was introduced in 1931 over the protests of the Sinhalese, Tamil and Burgher elite who objected to the common people being allowed to vote.